 The initial assessment and all counselling sessions are 50 minutes in length.

 Clients can pay using bank transfer, cash, card and Paypal.

-- Front-line staff, i.e. Doctors, nurses, fire-fighters and police officers.
+- Front-line staff, i.e. Doctors, nurses and health care professionals (£30)

 Red Maple Counselling has a first floor location accessible only by stairs.
 Northfield Therapy Centre where the service is based, is accessible by car, train and bus.